Clicuter/SpaceGame/README.md

   - ScatterShot Slower Fire Rate Low Damage Shoots 3 Bullets
   - Bullet Medium Fire Rate Medium Damage
   - PowerUps Difference
-  - Changes So Data Can Be Fetched
-  - Edited on GitHub webpage
-  - More Changes
-  - Edited on Laptop Figuring Out How To Commit
-  - Editing Multiple lines in order to make file Staged
-  - Final Test